FreddieRidell/wren-stream-proposal/README.md

 These streams would be used to unify the interface for file/stdin/stdout/network reading and writing.

+The hope is that once an API for the `Stream` class is decided on, a partially native implmentation can be made to improve performance.

 A refference implementation can be found in `stream.wren`, and an example usage can be found in `main.wren`.

 Please have a play about, and try to find any issues/improvments